martinferianc/Robotics-EIE3/assignment_4/README.md

 ### The Environment and Map
 <img src="../Resources/images/ass4-map.PNG" height="300px" align="center" />

-The coordinates of the vertex are:
+The coordinates of each of the vertices are:

 | Point |  x  |  y  |
 |:-----:|:---:|:---:|